FOR IMMEDIATE RELEASE

 “Key collaborations like this one on our campus allow Student Affairs and Academic Affairs to partner in order to give our students the best educational environment they deserve.”

-For more information about ACE Communities, contact Dr. Laurie Sharp at 254-968-9573, [email protected].A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+For more information about ACE Communities, contact Dr. Laurie Sharp at 254-968-9573, [email protected].A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of nearly 17,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.